heavy-duty/platform/apps/DRILL.INSTALLATION.md

 - Drill Anchor Program
 - 2 Github actions

 You would go through all this apps and deploy each one independently.
 All this apps live in the same repository, under a NX monorepo.
 The part 1 will assume you already deployed the CLI and the Anchor program.
-You can easily deploy the program, just go to the drill-program folder inside app. build and deploy it as a normal anchor program (you can use NX-ANCHOR).
 You always can use our already deployed Drill Program DR1LL87tP9uZqPXTxGDVrVE53zrLTBei3YLKrx4ihYh1

 ## Pre configuration

 Remember, Drill is a tool aimed to create a board with bounties in an existing Github repository, so be sure you have already the repo you want to use.

-Clone the official monorepo from here.
+Clone the official monorepo from [here](https://github.com/heavy-duty/platform/).

 Then, install all the dependencies using: